Student Conduct and Special Needs Policy

 2. The Committee shall consist of

 a.
-For Student Conduct: the Dean, Assistant Dean of Students, Advisor, faculty member,
+For Student Conduct: the Dean, Director of Community Life, Advisor, faculty member,

 and if needed, one more appointment by the Dean.